-The secondary objectives are among SARI patients requiring hospitalisation:
+The secondary objectives are, among SARI patients requiring hospitalisation:

-- to measure overall and product-specific CVE and IVE against SARI due to laboratory-confirmed SARS-CoV-2 or influenza in hospitalised patients by participating study country, risk group (e.g. specific chronic conditions), age group, COVID-19 or influenza vaccination target group, time since vaccination, calendar time and vaccine doses when applicable; - to measure overall and product-specific CVE and IVE against specific genetic variant(s) of laboratory-confirmed SARS-CoV-2, type, subtype/lineage and specific clades of influenza (where possible), and more severe outcomes (ICU admission, invasive ventilation, in-hospital mortality); - to identify potential factors that may modify CVE or IVE: prior SARS-CoV-2/influenza infection, chronic conditions, the role of influenza/COVID-19 vaccination, etc.
+- to measure overall and product-specific CVE and IVE against SARI due to laboratory-confirmed SARS-CoV-2 or influenza in hospitalised patients by participating study country, risk group (e.g. presence of any chronic condition), age group, COVID-19 or influenza vaccination target group, time since vaccination, calendar time and vaccine doses when applicable; - to measure overall and product-specific CVE and IVE against specific genetic variant(s) of laboratoryconfirmed SARS-CoV-2, type, subtype/lineage and specific clades of influenza (where possible), and more severe outcomes (ICU admission, in-hospital mortality); - to identify potential factors that may modify CVE or IVE: specific chronic conditions, etc.

-The aim of these three secondary objectives is to understand the duration of vaccine protection and identify any differences in CVE/IVE among each of these strata, potential target groups for vaccination, and key SARS-CoV-2 or influenza virus phenotypic or genotypic evolutions that could affect vaccine performance.
+The aim of these three secondary objectives is to understand the duration of vaccine protection and identify any differences in CVE/IVE among each of these strata, and key SARS-CoV-2 or influenza virus phenotypic or genotypic evolutions that could affect vaccine performance.